13256749212-oss/data/README.md

 # Campus-Scale 5G NR Radio Propagation Dataset

+> **Image rendering note:** Keep `README.md` and the `images/` directory at the repository root exactly as shown below.
+GitHub resolves the figures using repository-relative paths.
 Companion code for the Data in Brief article:

 > **A Campus-Scale 5G NR Radio Propagation Dataset Integrating Drive-Test Measurements, 3D Environmental Geometry, and Ray Tracing**